 A template for a certificate of completion may be found online in the CES Discovery Home page under "Resources".
-You may use your company's own letterhead for the certificates.

-the Resources on CES Discovery for Registering a Course, or Reporting Attendance.
-As soon as Course Attendance is submitted online, the members' transcripts are immediately updated with the course information and learning units.
-For detailed instructions on how to Report Attendance, please visit the CES Discovery Web site and view our Resources for reporting attendance.
+You may use your creating course sessions, please refer to the Continuing Education Provider Resources page linked to "for providers" and under the Continuing Education header under the Careers drop down menu of aia.org.
+Here you will find resources for Registering a Course, or Reporting Attendance.
+As soon as Course Attendance is submitted online, the members' transcripts are quickly updated with the course information and learning units.
+For detailed instructions on how to Report Attendance, please visit the "Attendance" heading on the Continuing Education Provider Resources page linked to "for providers" and under the Continuing Education header under the Careers drop down menu of aia.org..